omen23/ffmpeg-ffnvcodec-explanation/README.md

 # ffmpeg-ffnvcodec-explanation
-how to get ffmpeg to export the needed symbols on (K)ubuntu cosmic 18.10 so OBS and MPV can use NVENC/NVDEC
+how to get ffmpeg to export the needed symbols on (K)ubuntu cosmic 18.10 so OBS and MPV can use NVENC and NVDEC

 **1. Install the nv-codec-headers package:**